 How KOHO Premium compares to others

 As a prepaid Visa card, KOHO’s main “competition” is STACK since it’s also a prepaid card.
 That said, STACK doesn’t have a premium service like KOHO has introduced so it’s not fair to compare the two.
 I suppose if all you care about is no foreign transaction fees, then STACK comes out ahead, but with any comparison, you need to look at all the benefits.

 You could also argue that KOHO premium’s 2% cash back is comparable to a cash back credit card.
 The Tangerine Money-Back credit card gives you 2% back on up to three categories, has no annual fee and is one of the best cash back credit cards in Canada, but it’s still not fair to compare the two since KOHO is not a true credit card.
 You can use your KOHO card to pay for anything that uses the Visa network, but your payment history doesn’t get reported to the credit bureaus.

 Some people will also say that there are many other credit cards out there that offer better signup deals and give you more benefits, but again, KOHO is a prepaid credit card so it’s like comparing apples to oranges.

 People who use KOHO typically are usually more interested in things such as managing their finances.
 A big welcome bonus or travel insurance is likely on the lower end of their priority list.

 My KOHO premium review is positive.
 KOHO has taken their card to the next level by introducing a higher tier service.
-Remember, you can test it out for free for 30 days and if you’re a new member, use my KOHO referral code CASHMONEY20 so you can get up to $60 for free.
+Remember, you can test it out for free for 30 days and if you’re a new member, use my KOHO referral link to get $20 for free.